mmphego/mmphego.github.io/_posts/2020-03-21-How-I-am-deleting-old-tweets-automagically.md

 # The How

-I could have written something that would do this, but with the number of side projects I have, I did not even want to spend more time than I should.
+I might have written anything that will accomplish that, but with the amount of side projects I have, I didn't really want to waste more time than I would have.
 So I decided to go on a hunting spree until I found a great open-source project written by @micahflee called [semiphemeral](https://github.com/micahflee/semiphemeral), which according to the *read me*:

 > There are plenty of tools that let you make your Twitter feed ephemeral, automatically deleting tweets older than some threshold, like one month.
 >